Perry Mason (1957 TV series): Casting

 Gail Patrick Jackson was immersed in auditions throughout 1956.
 Columnist Hedda Hopper wrote that Cornwell Jackson had postponed a two-month vacation in Hawaii, hoping to get the series ready by September or October.
 In mid-June, Hopper reported that the Jacksons had left on their annual trip, after stating that Perry Mason would not be ready for TV that fall.

 The role of Perry Mason proved the hardest to cast.
-Richard Carlson, Mike Connors, Richard Egan, and William Holden were considered.
+Richard Carlson, Mike Connors, Richard Egan, and William Holden were considered; Connors and Egan went on to make guest appearances in the series.
 In early April, Fred MacMurray and CBS were reportedly in the midst of negotiations.
 Patrick saw hundreds of actors audition in April 1956.
 "We couldn't afford a big star," Patrick later said.
-At last, Efrem Zimbalist, Jr., already a star at Warner Bros., was signed without a screen test.
+At last, Efrem Zimbalist Jr., already a star at Warner Bros., was signed without a screen test.

 Raymond Burr initially read for the role of district attorney Hamilton Burger, with Tod Andrews standing in as Mason.
 Burr was more interested in the Perry Mason role and told associate producer Sam White, "If you don't like me as Perry Mason, then I'll go along and play the part of the district attorney, Hamilton Burger."
 Patrick had been impressed with Burr's courtroom performance in the 1951 film A Place in the Sun, and told him he was perfect for the title role in Perry Mason, but at least 60 pounds overweight.
 Over the next month, Burr went on a crash diet.
 When he returned, he tested as Perry Mason.
 Burr's tryout performance as Mason was a triumph, according to White: "He was so great that everybody looked at each other and said, 'What do we do now?
 This guy is far superior.
 He'll give this thing a dimension that Zimbalist could never give it.'"
 By July 1956, word was out that Burr had the role, and an announcement was made at the beginning of August.

 William Hopper also auditioned as Mason, but was cast as private detective Paul Drake.
 Patrick recalled, "When Bill Hopper came in to read for Paul Drake he blurted out, 'You hate my mother.'
 And that was Hedda Hopper.
 Well, I disliked what she stood for, but 'hate' is something else—and anyway he was perfect as Drake, and we got him."